xenia-project/xenia/docs/building.md

 #### Debugging

 Choose `Product > Scheme > Edit Scheme`.
-For xenia-run, alloy-sandbox, and the other executables select the Run action on the left and set `Options > Working Directory` to your root xenia/ git path.
+For xenia, alloy-sandbox, and the other executables select the Run action on the left and set `Options > Working Directory` to your root xenia/ git path.